Friday, August 21, 2026

 Tech Expert: So Massive MIMO is worse outdoors?

 Me: Not worse, differently.
 Per-UE SINR is strong in LOS.
 But MU-MIMO efficiency drops because channels are too spatially correlated.
+To clarify, the lower beamforming gain with Massive MIMO you notice in LOS is precisely why this phenomenon occurs.

 💡 Fix: increase minimum angular separation threshold for MU-MIMO pairing.
 Only pair UEs with sufficient spatial isolation.